Die Cutting - How To Get Those Perfectly Shaped Fabric, Paper or Leather.

 Die cutting started as a process of cutting leather for the shoe industry in the mid-19th century.
 Today, scrap-bookers and most crafty individuals use portable die-cutting machines at home to cut different shapes and letters out of different materials ranging from leather (for leather accessories), rubber, plastic, sheet metal, paper (for scrapbook layouts,homemade cards and other paper crafts), and fabric (for quilting).
 These shapes and letters are then used to decorate their homes, scrap books, or crafts.

 There are several brands and models of die-cutting machines out there to choose from depending on your intended project.
-Some die-cut machine cuts everything from card stock to fabric (even leather), some only cuts through fabrics (for quilters), while some only cut papers (for scrap-bookers).
+Some die-cut machine cuts everything from cardstock to fabric (even leather), some only cuts through fabrics (for quilters), while some only cut papers (for scrap-bookers).

 How To Use A Manually Operated Die Cut Machine, The Big Shot